How does a post hole digger work

 Lastly, ensure that the digger is positioned in a way that allows you to exert maximum force while digging.
 This will make the process easier and more efficient.
 Distribute your weight evenly and grip the handles firmly before starting the digging motion.

-See also How to build a hydraulic post hole digger
+See also How much to hire a post hole digger

 By carefully positioning the digger, you can ensure that you achieve the desired hole depth and angle with minimal effort.
 Take the time to adjust and align the digger properly before starting, as this will greatly impact the efficiency of your digging process.